oist/optinist/docs/tutorials.md

 </p>

 You are ready to start using OptiNiSt if the OptiNiSt page appears.
-You can switch between these pages by clicking on the corresponding tabs.
+You can switch between these pages by clicking on the corresponding tabs (WORKFLOW, VISUALIZE, RECORD).

 ## Making pipelines on WORKFLOW